FabioWanner/2048-RL/README.md

 the guide here:
 https://pytorch.org/get-started/locally/

-Afterward the "main.py" script can be used to run the training.
+Afterward, the "main.py" script can be used to run the training.